CDX Frequently Asked Questions

 The following DCOs only post worksheets to the CDX website:

 The following DCOs post worksheets to both the CDX website and their DCO website:

 The following DCOs do not post worksheets to the CDX website.
 To view worksheets, you must access the DCO website:

 The frequency varies by DCO:

-MN — EXR is updated with current mod information each weekday morning, except holidays.
+MN — EXR is updated with current mod information each weekday evening, except holidays.

 MI — EXR is updated with current mod information every weekday (M-F).